Carlos Santana Player Props: Pirates vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Rangers pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.

-- Rangers pitchers combine to surrender 48 home runs (one per game), the ninth-fewest in baseball.
+- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (48 total, one per game).

-- Eovaldi (5-2) takes the mound for the Rangers in his 10th start of the season.
-He's put together a 2.83 ERA in 60 1/3 innings pitched, with 61 strikeouts.

-- In his last appearance on Thursday, the righty tossed seven innings against the Atlanta Braves, giving up three earned runs while surrendering five hits.
+- In his last outing on Saturday against the Colorado Rockies, the lefty went seven innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.